nicklona17/drum_machine/README.md

 # This project was created using React.js

-You can find this calculator project live at:
+You can find this drum machine project live at:

 https://nicklona17.github.io/drum_machine/